knpuniversity/symfony/knpu/ep4-services/services-save-the-world.md

 In your case, open up the `README.md` file in the `start` directory - it has a few extra instructions.

-## Services: Does of Good
+## Services: Doers of Good

 In the last courses, if I repeated anything too many times, it was this: Refresh!
-But second would be that Symfony is basically just a big container of useful objects called services... and *everything* that that happens is *actually* done by one of these.
+But second would be that Symfony is basically just a big container of useful objects called services... and *everything* that happens is *actually* done by one of these.

 For example, the `render()` function - it's the key to rendering templates, right?